blinken/nixie-clock/README.md

 to an IV-18 tube and provides 3V or 5V control via the [MAX6921AUI](https://datasheets.maximintegrated.com/en/ds/MAX6921-MAX6931.pdf)
 driver chip.
 The necessary voltage for the VFD tube is generated automatically from the supply voltage.

-This board lets you control the IV-18 tube as if it was a TTL-level device.
+This board lets you control the IV-18 tube as if it was a TTL-level device - all the high-voltage drive circuitry is contained in the vertical support riser.
+It runs happily off a USB 5V supply, though it will be fairly dim at 3.3V.

 Pinout:
  * GND